apiato/documentation/docs/optional-components/languages.md

 - Languages CAN be placed inside the Containers.
 However, the default laravel `resources/lang` languages files are still loaded and can be used as well.

-- All Translations are namespaced as the lower case of the Container name.
+- All Translations are namespaced as the camelCase of its Section name + `@` + camelCase of its Container name.
+  For example, translation key inside a translation file named `messages` inside `MySection` > `MyContainer` can be accessed like this: `__(mySection@myContainer::messages.welcome)`

 ### Folder Structure {#folder-structure}

 ```
 - app
   - Containers
+    - {section-name}
       - {container-name}
         - Resources
           - Languages
             - en
               - messages.php
               - users.php
             - ar
               - messages.php
               - users.php
 ```

 ### Usage {#usage}